 30 km/h trial in Yarra

-The City of Yarra is trialling a 30 km/h superblock in one area of Fitzroy and Collingwood.
-More information on 30 km/h is available on the official City of Yarra website thanksfor30.com.au/why-30kmh.
+The City of Yarra has trialled a 30 km/h superblock in one area of Fitzroy and Collingwood, and is now awaiting approval from the State Government Department of Transport for the trial to become permanent.
+More information is available at thanksfor30.com.au/why-30kmh.

 30 km/h in other Councils